The Ultimate In Birding Tours

 Regular visitors to the bird hides include the lovely Blue-rumped Pitta, the spectacular Indochinese Green and White-winged Magpies, David’s Fulvetta, Buff-breasted Babbler, Black-throated Laughingthrush, White-rumped Shama and Hainan Blue Flycatcher.

-Southwest China: Day 7 Today we will return to Nanning Airport and take a flight to Tengchong in western Yunnan.
+Today, we will return to Nanning Airport and take a flight to Tengchong in western Yunnan.
 We will spend one night at Tengchong itself and four nights in Yingjiang County.

-Southwest China: Day 8-11 This subtropical region of Yunnan has a mild climate and some special birds.
+This subtropical region of Yunnan has a mild climate and some special birds.
 During our visit, we will spend part of our time in the famous photographic hides/blinds at Hongbenghe and Shiti and part of our time birding conventionally on foot.

 There are a great number of species in the area, and indeed, the hides have become famous among mostly Chinese bird photographers for the wide variety of species they attract.
-Many of these species are widespread birds in the region, so we shall be concentrating on some range-restricted specialities including Grey Peacock-Pheasant (stunning views are likely at the hides!), White-cheeked Partridge, Blue-naped and Rusty-naped Pittas, Collared Treepie, Collared and Burmese Mynas, Brown-winged, Pale-billed and Rufous-headed Parrotbills, White-hooded Babbler and Spot-breasted Laughingthrush.
+Many of these species are widespread birds in the region, so we shall be concentrating on some range-restricted specialities, including Grey Peacock-Pheasant (stunning views are likely at the hides!), White-cheeked Partridge, Blue-naped and Rusty-naped Pittas, Collared Treepie, Collared and Burmese Mynas, Brown-winged, Pale-billed and Rufous-headed Parrotbills, White-hooded Babbler and Spot-breasted Laughingthrush.
 Some of these species are easier to see at the hides, and some are easier on the local trails.
-Another special bird is Grey-bellied Wren-Babbler.
-If an accessible area turns up for this species, we will, of course, try for it.
+The laughingthrush is extremely shy and has declined owing to trapping, so seeing one as opposed to hearing one is usually very difficult.

 An absolutely amazing variety of species turn up at the hides, either using the feeding stations or just passing through, or can be seen while walking roads and trails in the Yinjiang and Tengchong regions.

-These include Black Eagle, Crested Serpent Eagle, Crested Honey Buzzard, Crested Goshawk, Collared Falconet, Kalij Pheasant, White-breasted Waterhen, potted Dove, Barred Cuckoo-Dove, Asian Emerald Dove, Thick-billed, Wedge-tailed and Pin-tailed Green Pigeons, Mountain Imperial Pigeon, Green-billed Malkoha, Red-headed Trogon, Crested Kingfisher, Blue-bearded and Asian Green Bee-eaters, Oriental Pied Hornbill, Blue-eared, Coppersmith and Blue-throated Barbets, White-browed and Speckled Piculets, Grey-headed, Stripe-breasted, Bay and Great Slaty Woodpeckers, Greater and Lesser Yellownapes, and Greater Flameback.
+These include Black Eagle, Crested Serpent Eagle, Crested Honey Buzzard, Crested Goshawk, Collared Falconet, Kalij Pheasant, White-breasted Waterhen, Spotted Dove, Barred Cuckoo-Dove, Asian Emerald Dove, Thick-billed, Wedge-tailed and Pin-tailed Green Pigeons, Mountain Imperial Pigeon, Green-billed Malkoha, Red-headed Trogon, Crested Kingfisher, Blue-bearded and Asian Green Bee-eaters, Oriental Pied Hornbill, Blue-eared, Coppersmith and Blue-throated Barbets, White-browed and Speckled Piculets, Grey-headed, Stripe-breasted, Bay and Great Slaty Woodpeckers, Greater and Lesser Yellownapes, and Greater Flameback.

 Passerines include Long-tailed and Silver-breasted Broadbills, Eastern Red-rumped and Wire-tailed Swallows, Asian House Martin, Grey-backed Shrike, Scarlet Minivet, Bar-winged Flycatcher-shrike, Black-winged Cuckooshrike, Black-hooded, Slender-billed and Maroon Orioles, Ashy, Bronzed, Hair-crested, Lesser Racket-tailed and Greater Racket-tailed Drongos, Great Myna, Common Green Magpie, Grey Treepie, Crested Finchbill, Red-vented, Black-crested, Mountain, Grey-eyed, Flavescent and White-throated Bulbuls, Spotted Elachura (a monotypic family), Pygmy Cupwing, Streaked Wren-Babbler, Grey-headed Parrotbill, Large, White-browed, Coral-billed, Red-billed and Streak-breasted Scimitar Babblers, Pin-striped Tit-babbler, Golden, Spot-throated and Puff-necked Babblers, Lesser Necklaced, White-crested, White-browed, Black-throated and Grey-sided Laughingthrushes, Scarlet-faced Liocichla, Silver-eared Mesia, Rufous-backed Sibia, Black-headed and White-browed Shrike-babblers, Striated Yuhina, White-bellied Erpornis, Striated Grassbird, Mountain and Common Tailorbirds, Grey-bellied Tesia, Rufous-faced, Black-faced, Yellow-bellied and Dusky Warblers, Blyth’s Leaf Warbler, Hill Blue, Chinese Blue, Indochinese Blue, Rufous-gorgeted, Snowy-browed and Little Pied Flycatchers, Large, Small and Rufous-bellied Niltavas, White-tailed Robin, Himalayan Bluetail, Chestnut-bellied Rock Thrush, Blue Whistling Thrush, White-crowned, Slaty-backed and Black-backed Forktails, the range-restricted Hume’s Treecreeper, Velvet-fronted Nuthatch, Ashy Woodswallow, Asian Fairy-bluebird, Orange-bellied, Golden-fronted and Blue-winged Leafbirds, and Streaked Spiderhunter.